If you want to give notice to end your council tenancy, you must complete a Notice to Quit form.

 How to give notice

-We will contact you to confirm your tenancy end date.
-Your tenancy will usually end on a Sunday.
+Once we receive your Notice to Quit form, we will contact you to confirm your tenancy end date.
+This will usually be on a Sunday.

 We will also:

-• tell you if you have any outstanding rent and other charges
+• tell you about any outstanding rent or other charges

 • arrange an inspection of your home to check its condition and identify any repairs you need to make